 Michael Caine’s icon [sic] double breasted black trench coat, labelled ‘Aquascutum, Regent St., London, W1, Made In England, with further studio label numbered ‘60631 REG42’, of heavy waxed cotton, with belt and buckles to sleeves, together with a black and white photograph of Michael Caine on set wearing an similar coat, mounted together with a letter of provenance from Johnny Morris stating he as stunt double and Michael Caine wore this trench coat, which was one of two and that this particular one was used for fight sequences.

-English tailor David Reeves, who advised Laverty with tailoring notes, created his own version of the “Carter suit” using Dormeuil tonik mohair.
-Reeves used Caine’s suit as inspiration when crafting his own sharp-looking mohair suit.
+English tailor David Reeves, who advised Laverty with tailoring notes, created his own version of the “Carter suit” using Dormeuil tonik mohair, similar to the fabric that Caine’s character cited five years earlier for his blue suit in Alfie.
+Reeves used Caine’s Get Carter suit as inspiration when crafting his own sharp-looking mohair suit.

 The only other suit that Carter wears in the film is a medium gray flannel suit worn during the pre-credits sequence in London.
 This suit has a double-breasted jacket with peak lapels and a 6×2 button front, but – like the blue suit – it has a welted breast pocket, slanted hip pockets, and 4-button cuffs.

 He wears a sky blue shirt with French cuffs and the dark blue silk tie with this suit.

 Appropriately, Carter drinks plenty of Scotch during his sojourn.
 When meeting with his adversaries, he enjoys a few drams of Johnnie Walker Red Label on the rocks.

 In his rented room, Carter also takes a few swigs from a bottle of MacKinlay’s Old Scotch Whisky, a brand that features prominently during the film’s denouement.